 How the VA Handles TBI Claims

-The way the VA handles TBI claims is that it first assigns an evaluation for all the separately diagnosed conditions.
-Then VA take the conditions that are not separately diagnosed and evaluated and classifies them under one of ten factors listed in the VA table.
+VA takes the conditions that are not separately diagnosed and evaluated and classifies them under one of ten factors listed in the VA table.